Robert J. Jackson Jr.

-Robert J. Jackson Jr. (born February 14, 1977) is an American lawyer and academic.
+Robert Joseph Jackson Jr. (born February 14, 1977) is an American lawyer and academic.
 He currently serves as a professor of law at New York University School of Law, where he is on public service leave.
 Jackson's research emphasizes the empirical study of executive compensation and corporate governance matters.
 On September 1, 2017, the White House announced that President Donald Trump had nominated Jackson to fill the open Democratic seat on the U.S. Securities and Exchange Commission (SEC).
 Jackson was unanimously approved by the Senate Banking Committee for the seat, and thereafter unanimously confirmed by the United States Senate on December 21, 2017.

 Education

 Jackson attended the Wharton School of the University of Pennsylvania where he graduated summa cum laude with bachelor's degrees in philosophy and finance.
 As an undergraduate, he was a submatriculant in the MBA program at the Wharton School with a concentration in finance.
 Prior to receiving his MBA in 2000, Jackson spent his summer as a Judicial Intern at the Supreme Court working for James C. Duff, Administrative Assistant to the Chief Justice.

 Jackson went on to attend Harvard University's John F. Kennedy School of Government and Harvard Law School, where he received, respectively, his Master of Public Policy and Juris Doctor.
 At Harvard's Kennedy School, Jackson along with co-author Jesse Jannetta won the Taubman Prize for best thesis for their policy analysis of the Massachusetts Parole Board's Regional Reentry Center Initiative.
 He trained under Lucian Bebchuk at Harvard Law School, and following his graduation in 2005, was appointed the Terence M. Considine Research Fellow in Law and Economics by the law school and the Olin Foundation.